Plain English Summary

 Counseling plus Apps for Students Experiencing Levels Of Anxiety or Depression (CASELOAD): A feasibility trial

 The aim of this study is to explore whether combining face-to-face counselling with a well-being mobile phone app is an acceptable, feasible and potentially helpful treatment option for university students experiencing symptoms of anxiety or depression.

 The University of Sheffield Psychology Research Ethics Committee, 05/01/2016, ref: 006171

 Patient information sheet

-Not availble in web format.
-Please request participant information booklet and/or clinicican information booklet from the contact details provided.
+Not available in web format.
+Please request participant information booklet and/or clinician information booklet from the contact details provided.